You want smart political talk without the meltdowns?

 Congratulations.

-You know, when I was a kid, I used to be a good pitcher, and uh, I used to be a decent bowler.
+You know, when I was a kid, I used to be a good pitcher, and I used to be a decent bowler.

-I I I I can't I throw a gutter ball now.
+I throw a gutter ball now.

-So where'd you grow up bowling?
+So where did you grow up bowling?

-I bowl a lot of tournaments in the in that just locally as a kid.
+I bowl a lot of tournaments in that.

-Anyway, look, I appreciate your call and more importantly, you know, just common sense.
+And more importantly, you know, just common sense.

-Their job is reading, writing, math, science, computers, and if they want to do classes after school, the kids can opt into talk about these issues.
+And if they want to do classes after school, the kids can opt into, talk about these issues, I'm fine with that.

 So anyway, but we appreciate you being out there.